DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/service-and-maintenance.rst

 The device contains no user-serviceable parts inside.
 The product warranty will be void if opened.

-Follow the below instructions to ensure that your Zivid camera is well maintained:
+Follow the below instructions to ensure that your camera is well maintained:

 - Check screw connections and connectors at regular intervals.